Olivia and the Invisible Earthquake

-Olivia and the Invisible Earthquake (L'Olívia i el terratrèmol invisible) is a stop-motion film directed by Irene Iborra Rizo based on the novel La pel·lícula de la vida by Maite Carranza.
+Olivia and the Invisible Earthquake (L'Olívia i el terratrèmol invisible) is a 2025 stop-motion film directed by Irene Iborra Rizo based on the novel La pel·lícula de la vida by Maite Carranza.
 It is an international co-production by companies from Spain, France, Belgium, Chile, and Switzerland.

 Plot

 Set in Barcelona, the plot follows 12-year old Olívia, her mother Ingrid, and her little brother Tim as the family is evicted.

 Production

-The film is a Spanish-French-Belgian-Chilean-Swiss co-production by Citoplasmas Stopmotion, Cornelius Films, Bígaro Films, Vivement Lundi!, Panique!
+The film is a Spanish-French-Belgian-Chilean-Swiss co-production by Citoplasmas Stopmotion, Kinetic Armatures, Cornelius Films, Bígaro Films, Vivement Lundi!, Panique!
 Production, and Pájaro.
 It had the participation of RTVE, 3Cat, À Punt, Movistar Plus+, and RTBF.

 Filming of the stop motion animation took place in an industrial unit in Sant Martí.

 Release

 Olivia and the Invisible Earthquake had its world premiere at the 2025 Annecy International Animation Film Festival on 9 June 2025.
 Its festival run also included selections for screenings at the 78th Locarno Film Festival, the Ottawa International Animation Festival, the 70th Valladolid International Film Festival, and the 63rd Gijón International Film Festival.

-Distributed by Filmax, the film is scheduled to be released theatrically in Spain on 21 November 2025.
+Distributed by Filmax, the film was released theatrically in Spain on 21 November 2025.
 KMBO handled French distribution.